Why Manage Multiple Twitter/X Accounts?

 Can I use the same email for multiple accounts?

-What proxies work best for Twitter?
+What proxies work best for Twitter/X?

 Conclusion